DrPulse/media-stack/README.md

 ## Radarr / Sonarr configuration

+To connect the indexors and download client, the url must :

+- Be in http
+- Use either the subdomain, the ip address or the container name of the service

+Parameters :

 - Rename Movies : Yes
 - Delete empty folders : Yes
 - Unmonitor Deleted Movies : Yes
 - Root Folders : /data/media/{films/tv}
 - Connect Jackett
 - Connect Deluge

 ## Jellyfin configuration